KatieWolfram/manager_readme/readme.md

 - **Suggest the best way to divide the work,** and take full ownership.
 Work with the other team members on this, make sure they understand it.
 - **Gather feedback on your work.** Ask me, other team members.
 Be specific, and aim to know where you could improve.

 The ability to share and collaborate is an indicator of a strong team.
-All of us are here to help drive work forward to inspire joy in the everyday life for Target guests.
+All of us are here to help drive work forward to inspire [$Company] guests and customers.
 We cannot get there if we are not willing to share ideas and collaborate as much as possible.
 - I expect you to share lots, especially with your immediate team.
 - I expect you to share the decision making, or intentially seek feedback prior to making a decision and be honestly open to other ideas.
 - I expect you to seek feedback regarding your work.